Bank OZK Announces Increase to Quarterly Common Stock Dividend and Announces Preferred Stock Dividend

-LITTLE ROCK, Ark., July 01, 2022 (GLOBE NEWSWIRE) -- Bank OZK (the "Bank") OZK announced its Board of Directors declared a quarterly cash dividend on the Bank's common stock of $0.32 per share, up $0.01, or 3.23% from the prior quarter.
-The common stock dividend is payable on July 22, 2022 to shareholders of record as of July 15, 2022.
-Bank OZK has increased its quarterly cash dividend on its common stock in each of the last forty-eight quarters.
+LITTLE ROCK, Ark., April 01, 2022 (GLOBE NEWSWIRE) -- Bank OZK (the "Bank") OZK announced its Board of Directors declared a quarterly cash dividend on the Bank's common stock of $0.31 per share, up $0.01, or 3.33%, from the prior quarter.
+The common stock dividend is payable on April 22, 2022 to shareholders of record as of April 15, 2022.
+Bank OZK has increased its quarterly cash dividend on its common stock in each of the last forty-seven quarters.

 Bank OZK's consistent track record of increasing its common stock dividend has led to it being included in the S&P High Yield Dividend Aristocrats® index SPHYDA since January 2018.
 The index consists of members of the S&P Composite 1500® that have followed a managed-dividends policy of consistently increasing common stock dividends every year for at least 20 years, and that meet minimum float-adjusted market capitalization and liquidity requirements.
 For more information on the index, visit www.spglobal.com/spdji.